rahulse10/Introduction_to_GIS/8. Rasters/README.md

-# 5. Spatial Analysis
+# 8. Rasters
-In this section we explored spatial analysis tools by creating a flood vulnerability map of Hamar municipality.
+In this section we learned about raster data, satellite imagery and tools used to extract informations from it.

 ## Maps Produced